 Visual Studio Code Basics and the WPILib Extension

-Microsoft’s Visual Studio Code is the new supported IDE for C++ and Java development in FRC, replacing the Eclipse IDE used from 2015-2018.
+Microsoft’s Visual Studio Code is the supported IDE for C++ and Java development in FRC.
 This article introduces some of the basics of using Visual Studio Code and the WPILib extension.

 When Visual Studio Code first opens, you are presented with a Welcome page.
 On this page you will find some quick links that allow you to customize Visual Studio Code as well as a number of links to help documents and videos that may help you learn about the basics of the IDE as well as some tips and tricks.